Mahmoudz/awesome-topics/README.md

 <details><summary><strong>Abstraction</strong></summary><p>

 > Abstraction is the process of simplifying complex systems by focusing on essential details while hiding unnecessary complexities.
-It allows developers to work with high-level concepts without dealing with low-level implementation details.
+It allows developers to work with high-level topics without dealing with low-level implementation details.

 </p></details>